-We are collaborating with our anchor tenant Rio Tinto at 123 Albert Street, who we will be seeking a 6 Star Green Star accreditation for their office fit-out.
+We are collaborating with our anchor tenant Rio Tinto at 123 Albert Street. to achieve a 6 Star Green Star accreditation for their office fit-out.

 The surveys for office, were conducted by external consultants and responses were ranked against industry benchmarks.
 We are proud to confirm we exceeded the majority of these benchmarks.
 Moreover, the results indicated steady or improved performance from last year.
 Notable highlights of the divisional surveys include: